yahoo/proxy-verifier/README.md

 1. `headers`: This takes a `fields` node which has, as a value, a sequence of HTTP fields.
 Each field is itself a sequence of two values: the name of the field and the value for the field.
-1. `content`: This specifies the number of bytes to send.
+1. `content`: This specifies the body to send.
 It takes a map as a value.
-This map will contain an item with `size` as its name which maps to an integer describing how many bytes the body should be.
-An auto-generated body of this many bytes will be sent to the client.
+The user can specify a `size` integer value in which an automated body of that size will be generated.
+Otherwise a `data` string value can be provided in which the specified body will be sent and an `encoding` taking `plain` or `uri` to specify that the string is raw or URI encoded.

 Here's an example of a `client-request` node describing an HTTP/1.1 POST request with a request target of `/pictures/flower.jpeg`